 Subscribe for full access to Cloudflare's revenue in full detail

-Cloudflare's customers primarily consist of software Development companies.
-Examples of Cloudflare's customers include Jimdo and DeNA.
-Cloudflare has commercial and technical partners like Castr and Kyndryl.
+Cloudflare's customers primarily consist of iT Services and IT Consulting, software Development and technology, Information and Internet companies.
+Examples of Cloudflare's customers include Jimdo, Biznet and DeNA.
+Cloudflare has commercial and technical partners like Kyndryl and Castr.

 Example Customers